If you want to learn Portuguese with songs, you might not immediately think of samba music.

 9. “Vou Deixar” (“I’m Going to Let It Happen”)

 By now you might be wondering: Can women do more in samba rock than be the objects of men’s frustrated desire?
 Paula Lima says yes.

 The lyrics are pretty simple.
 Yet again, a man is in pursuit (the gender roles haven’t changed, sorry), but the singer says “vou deixar você chegar” (literally, “I’m going to let you arrive”).
 She loves his smile and his malícia (evil, deviousness; this is often meant as a “so bad it’s good” type of appeal), so she’ll allow it.
 This time.

 10. “O Rock do Rato” (“The Rock of the Rat”)

 If you’re wondering what São Paulo’s samba rock dancing looks like, you can see a bit of it in the above video.
 This song from Franco leans much more towards old-school rock and roll.

-The lyrics are silly.
+This is a fun and silly song.
 Roeu is the third person past tense of roer (to gnaw), so we find out about a rat gnawing on a Roman king’s clothes, eating a rock and then, somehow, boogie-woogie gets mixed with samba and becomes rock and roll.

 If you’ve made it this far, I hope you’re both speaking better Portuguese and are newly addicted to one of the world’s most varied and funky styles of music.
-If you have Google Music, you can listen to a longer selection of samba rock music here.
-If your Portuguese is already pretty good, this thesis is the best source I’ve yet found on samba rock’s history and cultural importance.

 After that, there are only some 300 other styles of Brazilian music to take on, but those are topics for another day.